Cauvery Madhavan and Margaret Scott, Kildare Readers Festival, Kildare, 2020. Photo: Ger Holland

 The Arts Council acknowledges the rich variety of artform practice areas presented by festivals and their critical role in broadening public access to the arts.
-Festivals are often central to a community expressing and exploring its local identity, providing
+Festivals are often central to communities exploring and expressing their local identity, providing

 Strategy (2016–2025) (PDF, 3.29 MB).
 It describes how we will lead the development of the arts in Ireland over the next decade.
 Our strategy has five priority areas: the artist; public engagement; investment strategy; spatial and demographic planning;

 Provides a suite of financial supports to different festival models

 The Arts Council’s role is to advocate for a diverse and varied arts festival ecology and to provide a chain of funding supports that encourage: models of national and international significance and best practice, models that increase opportunities for

-Often festivals are the highlights on cultural calendars in communities large and small all around Ireland.
+Often festivals are the highlights on cultural calendars in communities large and small across Ireland.
 The Arts Council provides financial support to a number of single artform festivals (e.g. theatre, dance, film) and such festivals are supported within

-In 2017 the Arts Council:
+In 2022 the Arts Council:

-- Introduced Strategic Funding which ensured the continuation of annual support to 8 multi-disciplinary festivals and funding for 18 single artform festivals across Ireland.
-The total strategic funding investment to the arts festival ecology in 2017 was €5.95 million
+provided Strategic Funding annual support to 6 multi-disciplinary festivals and funding for 13 single artform festivals across Ireland.
+The total strategic funding investment to the arts festival ecology in 2022 was €8.2 million